Nguyen-Thi-HuyenK/Portfolio-Projects/README.md

     </a>
 </p>

-- For more details, please refer to the original project which contains 6 repositories:  [GoEat repository](https://github.com/Restaurant-App-Fontys-Project/GoEat-FrontEnd)
+- For more details, please refer to the original project:  [GoEat repository](https://github.com/Restaurant-App-Fontys-Project/GoEat-FrontEnd)